-Am I A Fraud?
-Occurrence and Factors Associated with Impostor Phenomenon Among Medical Students of Khartoum University, 2022 comorbidities or if the comorbidities caused IP.
-It should also be noted, that the sampling method used was a convenient nonprobability sampling, which may impact the generalizability of the study results to the population at large.
-This sampling method is known to cause selection bias as only the students who were available at the time could be included in the study.
-However, to strengthen the results, the sample size was increased from 330 to 409 participants.
+7 Regarding the limitations of this study, it should be noted that as this is a cross-sectional study, the direction 8 of causality can't be deduced.
+The relationship between impostor phenomenon and the factors explored in 9 this study is one of association and not causation.
+This is especially evident with mental health comorbidities.
+10 We cannot determine if IP causes these comorbidities or if the comorbidities caused IP.
+It should also be 11 noted, that the sampling method used was a convenient non-probability sampling, which may impact the 12 generalizability of the study results to the population at large.
+This sampling method is known to cause 13 selection bias as only the students who were available at the time could be included in the study.
+However, to 14 strengthen the results, the sample size was increased from 330 to 409 participants.